 For help deciding between scores on the old SAT—last given in January 2016—and the new SAT, compare your scores using the SAT Score Converter.
 You should feel comfortable sending scores from both tests, however, since colleges have procedures for comparing the scores.

-When you send scores through your College Board account, you’ll see score send policies for any college or scholarship program you choose.
-SAT Score-Use Practices by Participating Institution (.pdf/1.5MB) also lists policies, but you should check college websites to make sure you have the latest information.
-You’re responsible for knowing current score send policies.
+When you send scores through your College Board account, you'll see score send policies for any college or scholarship program you choose.
+You should check college websites to make sure you have the latest information.
+You're responsible for knowing current score send policies.

 If you decide not to use Score Choice, all your scores will be sent to the colleges you choose.
 Score Choice applies only to the score reports you send to colleges.
 You and your high school will still receive scores from all of your test dates.